In this article we will look at the lung volumes and capacities, how they are measured and how they are affected by

 It is useful to divide the total space within the lungs into volumes and capacities.
-This allows for an assessment of the mechanical condition of the lungs, its musculature, airway resistance and the effectiveness of gas exchange at the alveolar membrane.
+This division allows for assessment of the mechanical condition of the lungs, its musculature, airway resistance and the effectiveness of gas exchange at the alveolar membrane.
 These can be determined by simple, cheap and non-invasive tests.

 |Tidal volume||Volume that enters and leaves with each breath, from normal quiet inspiration to normal quiet expiration||0.5L||